Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Base Models and their Tuned Versions

 \section{Base Models and their Tuned Versions}

 We also trained the models using their native codes and hyperparameters to provide an additional reference for comparison with their tuned versions.
-Table \ref{table:results_baselines} presents the results as evaluated under the same procedure as the tuned models for \textsc{c2st}, \textsc{dcr}-\textsc{r}ate, \textsc{ml}-Efficacy, \textit{column-wise similarity} (named "Shape"), and \textit{pair-wise correlation} (named "Pair").
-For {\textsc{t}ab\textsc{ddpm}}, since there is no default hyperparameters provided \cite{kotelnikov2023tabddpm}, we fixed one based on the base configuration provided in the authors' GitHub repository.
+Table \ref{table:results_baselines} presents the results as evaluated under the same procedure as the tuned models for C2ST, DCR-Rate, ML-Efficacy, \textit{column-wise similarity} (named "Shape"), and \textit{pair-wise correlation} (named "Pair").
+For TabDDPM, since there is no default hyperparameters provided \cite{kotelnikov2023tabddpm}, we fixed one based on the base configuration provided in the authors' GitHub repository.

 \begin{tiny} \tabcolsep{4pt}\setstretch{1.5}

 \end{tiny}